nuxl0x/soul_reaper/README.md

 ### Power Obtainment
 You are able to obtain the 'Soul Reaper' power by successfully obtaining a Scythe in survival, and then crafting it in the smithing table with a Wither Skeleton Skull and a Netherite Smithing Template.
 This will result in you obtaining a 'Soul Pact' which, when used, will give you the powers of the Soul Reaper.

-This pack adds a crafting recipe for the Scythe, which requires 15 iron ingots and 2 sticks.

 ### Dependencies
 - Palladium
 - PantheonSent